ziphra-messenger/ziphra-messenger/README.md

 🚫 No data is ever collected — not now, not later
 🧹 All metadata is stripped before transmission
 📱 Nothing is stored on the device: no messages, no photos, no audio, no videos
-🧾 No phone number, email, or identity verification is ever required
+🧾 **No phone number, email, or identity verification is ever required**
 🕵️‍♂️ No person, organization, or government can ever access your information
 🛡️ Both the user's identity and their contacts remain completely hidden
-📶 Fully independent — works even without a phone line or SIM card
+📶 Fully independent — works without a phone line, SIM card, or any external platform.
+No dependencies, no intermediaries

 💬 Every conversation is ephemeral, private, and 100% secured
 🔒 The entire system is sealed: there are no backdoors, no trackers, and no exceptions